 The Institute therefore depends on donations and grants, including research grants for specific projects.

-If you would like to make a donation you can do so, either by sending a cheque payable to:
+If you would like to make a donation you can do so, either via the

 Or by direct transfer to our bank account: